CT movie theaters push back against start time bill

 Murdoch said nearly a third of the movie theaters in the state have closed since 2020, with the number of theaters dropping from 57 to 38.

-Under the proposed bill, theaters that don’t comply would be fined $1,000.
+Under the proposed bill, there would be a $1,000 fine for theater’s who don’t comply.
 Lemar said the fine is that high because they don’t want theaters to have to pay; they want theaters to comply with the law.

-“If it were a five-dollar fine, you guys would just never comply with it,” Lemar said.
+“If it was a five dollar fine, you guys would just never comply with it,” said Lemar.

 The bill has gained national media attention since it was proposed last month.